Overview

 Proactive Proportion Adjustment

-It took a few steps to arrive at the solution of proactive Proportion Adjustment to solve the rigidity of 50/30/20 rule problem.
-While users expressed the desire of flexibility in interviews, i decided not to add it as from my perspective it is sufficient by providing a benchmark to solve the problem of users not knowing how much they need to save did not want to overcomplicate mVP; and it was actually fine in 1st testing.
+t took a few steps to arrive at the solution of proactive Proportion Adjustment to solve the rigidity of the 50/30/20 rule problem.
+While users expressed the desire for flexibility in interviews, I decided not to add it, as from my perspective, it is sufficient by providing a benchmark to solve the problem of users not knowing how much they need to save, did not want to overcomplicate MVP, and it was actually fine in 1st testing.

-However, more and more voices revealed the rigidity of 50/30/20 rule, I realized this is a serious issue and made amendments.
+However, more and more voices revealed the rigidity of the 50/30/20 rule, and I realized this is a serious issue and made amendments.

 2